 ...and and a lovely dress.
 Then I find a shipyard and go spaceship shopping.

 Phew.
 Even modest upgrades over my current ship are thousands and thousands of credits.
 I'll have to make looting Empire planets my full time job to save up, but at least I have a goal to work toward.

 I muddle around a bit before I get back to the grisly business of war lightsabering Stormtroopers in the face by the dozen.
 I find a familiar face on the planet Dac.
 I ask my fellow Rebel commander how the war's going for us.

 Well, bummer, dude.
 I sift through the other dialogue options, and see that there's a Pazaak minigame buried in Star Wars Conquest.
 I challenge Ackbar to a few rounds of space blackjack.

 Then I hunt down Obi-Wan to see if he's got any sunnier news to share about the war.

 Obi-Wan, true to his peaceful nature, has offered me an assassination mission.
 "Give him what he deserves," he schemes.
 Damn, Obi.
 I don't question Kenobi's bloodlust, thinking instead only of the reputation boost I'll earn from him for completing this task.
 I point my ship at Kuat, conveniently centered in Empire territory.

-Before I reach Kuat, I notice I'm being tailed by an Empire ship--a star destroyer.
+Before I reach Kuat, I notice I'm being tailed by an Empire ship—a star destroyer.
 Well, shucks.
-Who's ship is that?
+Whose ship is that?